yacinebenchehida/Ithominii_convergence/homology/README.md

 3) Get the phenotype and genotype at each SNP in the GWAS (used to estimate the squared Spearman coefficients)
 4) Plot the results

+All these four steps are implemented in the script homology_mummer.sh.

 ## 1) Extracting the regions to align from the reference genome

 The command below extracts the genomics regions around the peak of two species of interests.